matteobortolazzo/couchdb-net/README.md

 ## Advanced

-If requests have to be updated it's possible to override OnBeforeCall.
+If requests have to be modified before each call, it's possible to override OnBeforeCall.
 ```csharp
 protected virtual void OnBeforeCall(HttpCall call)
 ```